Are you interested in understanding how search engine results pages work?

 What Are SERPs?

-The main purpose of SERPs is to list relevant websites, articles, images, and other digital content in response to a user’s query.
+The main purpose of SERPs is to list relevant websites, articles, images, and other digital content in response to what the user is looking for.

-They also aim to provide the user with a great experience by delivering relevant and targeted results.
+They aim to provide people with a great experience by delivering targeted results.

 Common SERP features that appear are :